Maiphuongtuyen/Business-Analysis-and-Customer-Segmentation-Dashboard/README.md

 => These customer have used the service but no longer return.
 They account for 30% of the customers, we need to make our presence felt through different campaigns and try to win them back.
 Also, send them a personalized survey to collect valuable feedback.

-## "The seasons do not push one another; neither do clouds race the wind across the sky.
-All things happen in their own good time"

 #### Thanks for your time!
 #### If you have any questions or just want to chat, don't hesitate to get in touch.
 I'm always excited to talk about data and discover new possibilities!